Hearty Brown Rice Lentil Soup

 • Onion, celery, carrots – these are a very traditional base of vegetables for soup that add flavor, texture and color to the soup.
 This is called a mirepoix.

 • Brown (or green) lentils – lentils are hearty and inexpensive and easy to cook with.
-No soaking is required, making these easier to work with than dried beans.
+No soaking is required.
 I do not recommend using red lentils, as they cook they tend to get very mushy and would change the texture of the soup.

 • Brown jasmine or basmati rice – you want a rice that cooks in about the same time as the lentils.
 Brown jasmine rice or brown basmati rice cooks in about 30 minutes and is perfect for this soup.
 If you are using a traditional brown rice, you may need to simmer the soup for 10 more minutes.